 He became a club director in 1956 and was asked by then-Lions’ President Edwin J. (Andy) Anderson to become the Lions’ president in 1961.

 In November 1963, Mr. Ford purchased the team outright for $4.5 million and officially took over the club January 10, 1964.
-The 2012 season will mark the 49th year of Mr. Ford’s sole ownership of the club.

 Of course, Mr. Ford’s other passion in life is the automotive industry, he being the only surviving grandson of inventor and auto pioneer Henry Ford, founder of the Ford Motor Company.

 For the entire Ford family, 2003 marked a year of great pride and celebration as Ford Motor Company commemorated its historic 100 years as an icon in American industry.